-- 1. What factors must be satisfied for Nina to have capacity to make medical treatment decisions and to provide valid consent? - 2.
-If you were the GP in this scenario, how would you determine if Nina has capacity? - 3.
-In this case, do you think Nina has capacity to consent to a blood transfusion?
+- 1. What factors must be satisfied for Nina to have capacity to make medical treatment decisions and to provide valid consent? - 2.If you were the GP in this scenario, what would you do to determine if Nina has capacity? - 3.In this case, do you think Nina has the capacity to consent to a blood transfusion?
 Why or why not? - 4.
-Does Nina's dementia mean that she will always lack capacity for treatment decisions?
+Does Nina's dementia mean that she will always lacks capacity for treatment decisions?